The purpose of this prize is to promote the use by health companies of the FHIR international patient summary (IPS).

 International patient summary (IPS) standards consistently adapted and localized to serve the needs of specific use cases are essential to attaining a vision of the patient summary as a social good and human right.
 Trillium II builds on previous recommendations to put IPS standards at the core of a global community for digital health innovation with the aim of advancing patient safety and trust by bridging the gap between strategic intent and capability to deliver interoperability at a global scale.

-- Conformance to the specification
+- Intended conformance to the specification

 - Ease of interface to EHRs/PHRs (input and output)

 - Numbers and types of patients/persons for whom an IPS is expected to be generated

 - Ease of access by patient while abroad

 - Expected benefit realisation and anticipated future impact.

 The prize will be formally announced at the Connected Health Conference 2018 event in Boston, Mass., USA on 17th October 2018.
 All the key documents relevant to the IPS that have been finalised to date are available for download on the website at https://trillium2.eu/deliverables/.